Robust maximization of asymptotic growth: A thorough treatment of the one-dimensional case

-Recall the following facts regarding explosion, transience, recurrence and positive recurrence in the one dimensional case under Assumption \ref{A:one_dim} (see \cite[Chapter 5.1]{MR1326606}): \begin{itemize} \item Since $E$ is bounded the coordinate process $X$ under $\left(\qprob_x\right)_{x\in[\alpha,\beta]}$ is transient.
-Furthermore it explodes to $\alpha$ and/or $\beta$ with positive probability if for some $x_0\in (\alpha,\beta)$:
+Recall the following facts regarding explosion, transience, recurrence and positive recurrence in the one-dimensional case under Assumption~\ref{Aonedim}; see~\cite{MR1326606}, Chapter 5.1: \begin{itemize} \item Since $E$ is bounded the coordinate process~$X$ under $(\qprob_x)_{x\in[\alpha ,\beta ]}$ is transient.
+Furthermore it explodes to $\alpha$ and/or $\beta$ with positive probability if, for some $x_0\in(\alpha,\beta)$,

-\item The coordinate process $X$ under $\left(\bprob_x\right)_{x\in (\alpha,\beta)}$ is recurrent if
+\item The coordinate process~$X$ under $(\bprob_x)_{x\in (\alpha,\beta)}$ is recurrent if

-If either of the integrals in \eqref{E:bprob_recurrent} are finite then the coordinate process $X$ is transient towards the endpoint with finite integral. \item The coordinate process $X$ under $\left(\bprob_x\right)_{x\in(\alpha,\beta)}$ is positive recurrent if \eqref{E:bprob_recurrent} holds and if
+If either of the integrals in (\ref{Ebprobrecurrent}) are finite, then the coordinate process~$X$ is transient towards the endpoint with finite integral. \item The coordinate process~$X$ under $(\bprob_x)_{x\in(\alpha,\beta)}$ is positive recurrent if (\ref{Ebprobrecurrent}) holds and if